 Bad points – merchandising leaves a lot to be desired and those weird trolley things – what the hell are they about?

-Bad points – the stupidly cheap bubble is sure to burst as seemingly if it’s cheap it can’t be ethical
+Bad points – the stupidly cheap bubble is sure to burst as clearly, if it’s cheap it can’t be ethical

-– queuing (is that how it’s spelt?) is traumatic to say the least and the mess…is it worth it?
+– queuing is traumatic to say the least and the mess…can it really be worth it?